peipp410/MiniFIFA/README.md

 # MiniFIFA

 This is the course project for BI506-Database Concepts in SJTU.
+It is written by Django.

 ## Usage